EXCLUSIVE-US imports of auto parts face scrutiny under law on Chinese forced labor

 'REAL PERIL'

-Of the 13 automakers and suppliers contacted by Reuters, four - Mercedes-Benz USA MBGn.DE, Volkswagen VOWG_p.DE, Denso 6902.T and ZF Friedrichshafen AG ZFF.UL - said they had not had products detained under UFLPA.
+Of the 13 automakers and suppliers contacted by Reuters, four - Mercedes-Benz USA MBGn.DE, Volkswagen VOWG_p.DE, Denso 6902.T, Continental AG CONG.DE and ZF Friedrichshafen AG ZFF.UL - said they had not had products detained under UFLPA.

 "Under the UFLPA, we've further increased our due diligence with global media screening, risk analysis and supplier and buyer training on sustainability and human rights," a Volkswagen spokesperson said in an email.